 Emollients, such as docusate and mineral oil, soften stools but are not always very effective.
 Mineral oil should be avoided in infants and those with significant gastroesophageal reflex as aspiration can cause severe lipoid pneumonia.

-Hyperosmolar agents, which cannot be absorbed, produce diarrhea through an osmotic fluid shift.
+Hyperosmolar agents, which cannot be absorbed, soften stools through an osmotic fluid shift.

 Stimulants or contact irritants increase peristalsis.
 They include senna, bisacodyl, and castor oil.
 With long-term use, stimulant laxatives can lead to electrolyte imbalances and, in rare cases, to dependency.